That’s 60 years…. not miles. Here’s some more of what we’ve learned.

 Besides the tuneup on our day off, we were able to stock up on food, get to Mass, get laundry done and putz around Ludington meeting a few locals and Mark from Scotland who is from a town very close to our future son-in-law.
 Small world.

 Oh yea we added a route tracker if you want to track our progress toward the finish line in Bar Harbor, ME.
-Check it out here or under Site Pages.
+Check it out here.

 We also cycled down to the Lake Michigan waterfront to watch the sun set which was a pretty righteous way to end our recovery day.